Our Goal: Building a Culture in Texas Where Women and Girls Are Full Participants at Every Level.

 The Women’s Leadership Institute (WLI) is a program developed by the Foundation’s Economic Leadership Council (ELC) to strengthen and accelerate the pipeline of women in leadership positions at all levels of society.
 The Institute provides senior-level women a customized leadership curriculum and meaningful interaction with powerful corporate leaders and other high-potential, senior-level women.

-The year-long program includes quarterly, intensive three-day workshops and simulations designed to empower participants to increase their value by:
+The year-long program includes multiple virtual workshops and simulations designed to empower participants to increase their value by:

 - Advancing leadership competencies to move purposefully toward the highest levels of leadership.

 - Learning to apply lessons from the curriculum, workshops and simulations to achieve real-life outcomes for their organization, industry and community.

 - Obtaining practical guidance from seasoned corporate executive and top female leaders representing a cross section of industries.